 2.3.2.
 Clause 2.2 Communication

-Operating Centres, Project Teams or equivalents shall ensure that communication procedures are implemented that provide an effective flow of safety and environmental protection information upwards, downwards and across their organisation.
+Operating Centres, Delivery Teams or equivalents shall ensure that communication procedures are implemented that provide an effective flow of safety and environmental protection information upwards, downwards and across their organisation.

 2.3.3.
 Clause 2.3 Organisational Change Management